According to the latest stats, 92% of professional fund managers are unable to beat the market.

-The most important difference is the expense ratio, since VOO and IVV are slightly cheaper than SPY and should have a 0.05% compound annual growth rate.
+The most important difference is the expense ratio, since VOO and IVV are slightly cheaper than SPY and should have a 0.05% higher compound annual growth rate.
 This can make a small difference in returns if you buy and hold for several decades.

 That being said, you may want to check with your broker and see if they offer any of these ETFs without commission charges.